 Bloom and Grow

-Get your hands dirty by adopting a plot at Harvest Community Garden, a joint venture of Redeemer Covenant Church and Keep Carrollton Beautiful that supplies veggies for local food banks.
+Get your hands dirty by adopting a plot at Harvest Community Garden, a joint venture of Redeemer Covenant Church and Community Gardens of Carrollton that supplies veggies for local food banks.
 Flowers are a vital part of the operation, as they attract the pollinators needed to produce a good crop.
-To get involved, commit to a plot you’ll oversee for a year, grab some tools from the garden shed and plant vegetables, edible flowers such as nasturtiums and squash blossoms and flowering herbs like dill and fennel.
+To get involved, commit to a plot or half-plot you’ll oversee for a year, grab some tools from the garden shed and plant vegetables, edible flowers such as nasturtiums and squash blossoms and flowering herbs such as dill and fennel.
 If a full year of gardening is more than your tiny cultivators can handle, bring your brood any Saturday morning to harvest veggies and plant flowers along the perimeter of the garden.
+News alert: The garden plans to double in size with the addition of 12 beds (now 24 total) in the next month or two.

 Cost: $20 for a 4-by-10-foot plot; $40 for a 4-by-20-foot plot